" A breed begins when its standard of performance is fixed" Alexander MacKay-Smith, 1983 p. xxxiiii

 Jamestown, settled by the Virginia Company, was established in 1607 and became the first permanent (successful) colony.
 Virginia's main cash crop became tobacco, and it made the colony rich, and it was used to pay debts and even race purses were in tobacco.
 The nearby Maryland colony was not begun until about 30 years later, but tobacco became king there as well.

 The Massachusetts colony founded in 1628, settled around the Boston/Salem ports, was established by the Massachusetts Bay Company, and it absorbed the previous failed colony of Cape Ann (1623).
 The successful Plymouth Colony (1620) was of a different type as it was settled by Puritan Separatists (Pilgrims), but later merged with the larger Massachusetts colony, and in 1636 the colony expanded with settlements in the Rhode Island and Connecticut areas which later on became instrumental in the development of a racing breed there.
-The Massachusetts colony at one time included the Nova Scotia, Maine, New Hampshire, Massachusetts, Rhode Island and Connecticut.
+The Massachusetts colony at one time included the areas that became modern day Nova Scotia, Maine, New Hampshire, Massachusetts, Rhode Island and Connecticut.
 By 1640 the cash crop was horses, mostly utility type, which were bred for the supply of the West Indies sugar plantations.
 The whole area in 1691 was named the Province of Massachusetts Bay.

 These two colonies created by selective breeding a sport horse of such excellence that its genetics are still powering our successful sport horses.
 Their racehorse populations were the seed stock from which the later colonies received their racing-hunting stock.
 The Thoroughbred, which most have assumed was the source of our spectacular modern racehorse breeds, did not reach the colonies until 100 years later and then only in small amounts setting type on some already established Running Horse branches.
 The historical records shows that the speed/stamina base, the gaits and jump ability along with hardiness and good disposition came from our own native racing breed.
 Both the English Thoroughbred and our native Running Horse arose from the same base: Irish Hobby and English Running Horse, therefore they are cousins that developed into breeds at the same time on different continents.
 When they were returned to each other certain individual Thoroughbreds nicked exceptionally well with our breed.